Ultrafast optically induced tunneling in narrow metallic gaps from the time dependent density functional perspective: Introduction

-The coherent aspects of electron tunneling and electron emission are naturally accounted for within a theoretical framework where the excitation and emission (or tunneling) are intimately linked and cannot be separated (below we will refer to it as one-step model).
-Often it is based on the strong-field approximation (SFA) \cite{Reiss2008,Milosevic_2006,RevModPhys.92.025003}, as developed to address the situation of the short and intense optical pulses \cite{Bormann2010,Yalunin2011,Ma_Kruger2024,ma2025robust,GargScience2020} also of interest here.
-Along with the SFA, methods based on the semi-analytical \cite{Kim_2021,PhysRevApplied.17.044008,Ma_Kruger2024} or numerical \cite{Turchetti_21,Thon2004A,Ma_Kruger2024,ma2025robust} solution of a model one-electron Schr\"{o}dinger equation for a single electron active in the transition dynamics also were reported.
-Consider the narrow gap between the metals which allows for tunneling.
-The one-step model directly incorporates that in this situation the photon absorption is associated to the electron excitation into the electronic state which is delocalized in the two leads (or in metal and vacuum in the case of photoemission).
+The coherent aspects of electron tunneling and electron emission are naturally accounted for within a theoretical framework where the excitation and emission (or tunneling) are intimately linked and cannot be separated in time.
+Indeed, consider the narrow gap between the metals which allows for tunneling.
+In this situation, the photon absorption is associated to the electron excitation into the electronic state which is delocalized in the two leads (or in metal and vacuum in the case of photoemission).
 The electron escape from the ``parent" metal surface starts therefore as soon as the optical field couples the initial and excited electronic states \cite{Yalunin2011,Kruger2012, Wachter2012,IvanovGap2021,Kim_2021,PhysRevApplied.17.044008,Ritzkowsky2024, PhysRevBbias,HotElectrons_in_Gaps,ma2025robust,maier2025STM2color, davidovich2025STM2color}.
+The theoretical methods applied in this context are often based on the strong-field approximation (SFA) \cite{Reiss2008,Milosevic_2006,RevModPhys.92.025003}, which allows to address the situation of short and intense optical pulses \cite{Bormann2010,Yalunin2011,Ma_Kruger2024,ma2025robust,GargScience2020} also of interest here.
+Along with the SFA, methods based on semi-analytical \cite{Kim_2021,PhysRevApplied.17.044008,Ma_Kruger2024} or numerical \cite{Turchetti_21,Thon2004A,Ma_Kruger2024,ma2025robust} solution of a model one-electron Schr\"{o}dinger equation for a single electron active in the transition dynamics have also been reported.